OpenChannelSSD/liblightnvm/README.md

 liblightnvm is a user space library that manages provisioning of and I/O submission to physical flash.
-The motivation is to enable I/O-intensive applications to implement their own Flash Translation Tables (FTLs) directly on their logic.
-Our system design is based on the principle that high-performance I/O applications use log-structured data structures to map flash constrains and implement their own data placement, garbage collection, and I/O scheduling strategies.
-Using liblightnvm, applications have direct access to a physical flash provisioning interface, and perceive storage as large single address space flash pool from which they can allocate flash blocks from individual NAND flash chips (LUNs) in the SSDs.
-This is relevant to match parallelism in the host and in the device.
-Each application submits I/Os using physical addressing that corresponds to specific block, page, etc. on device.
+The motivation is to enable I/O-intensive applications to implement their own Flash Translation Layer (FTLs) using the internal application data structures.
+The design is based on the principle that high-performance I/O applications often use structures that assimilates structures found within a Flash translation layer.
+This include log-structured data structures that provides their own mechanisms for data placement, garbage collection, and I/O scheduling strategies.

-liblightnvm relies on Open-Channel SSDs, devices that share responsibilities with the host to enable full host-based FTLs; and LightNVM, the Linux Kernel subsystem supporting them.
-To know more about Open-Channel SSDs and the software ecosystem around them please see [6].

-For example, most key-value stores use Log Structured Merge Trees (LSMs) as their base data structure (e.g., RocksDB, MongoDG, Apache Cassandra).
+For example, popular key-value stores often use a form of Log Structured Merge Trees (LSMs) as their base data structure (including RocksDB, MongoDB, Apache Cassandra).
 The LSM is in itself a form of FTL, which manages data placement and garbage collection.
 This class of applications can benefit from a direct path to physical flash to take full advantage of the optimizations they do and spend